 - However, they would have remitted capital that they had PRIOR to becoming UK tax resident, which would NOT therefore have been taxable.

-The steps recommended above, are not complicated, and many international banks are capable of implementing this kind of account segregation for their UK resident clients.
+The steps recommended above, are not complicated, and many international banks are capable of implementing this account segregation for their UK resident clients.

 Summary and Additional Information